-The attorneys at Hartman and Egeli have been representing individuals and businesses before various agencies of the federal, state, county, and city governments for years.
+The attorneys at Hartman have been representing individuals and businesses before various agencies of the federal, state, county, and city governments for years.
 We handle the process for obtaining licenses, zoning issues, development, and disciplinary measures.
 Here are examples of just a few of the matters we have recently successfully handled.
 Liquor licenses: […]

 GENERALLY.
 Easements provide a right of way over someone else’s property.
 There are two general types: express and implied.
 Express easements are those found in a recorded instrument, such as a deed, right of way agreement, or other instrument.
 Implied easements are created by usage or other circumstances other than express grant.
 Typical express easements […]

 There is recent case law from the District of Columbia analyzing the priority of condominium association liens over first mortgages and deeds of trusts.
 There are similar provisions in Maryland regarding condominium and homeowners’ association liens.
 Lenders should be aware of this recent case law that resulted in a first deed of trust being wiped […]